Nature of Operations, Basis of Presentation and Summary of Significant Accounting Policies

 Basis of Preparation — The accompanying condensed consolidated financial statements include the operations of Citius Pharmaceuticals, Inc., and its wholly-owned subsidiaries, Citius Pharmaceuticals, LLC, and LMB.
 All significant inter-company balances and transactions have been eliminated in consolidation.

-The accompanying unaudited condensed consolidated financial statements of the Company have been prepared on the same basis as the annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to fairly state the condensed consolidated financial position of the Company as of March 31, 2020, the results of its operations for the three- and six-month periods ended March 31, 2020 and 2019, and cash flows for the six months ended March 31, 2020 and 2019.
-The operating results for the three- and six-month periods ended March 31, 2020 are not necessarily indicative of the results that may be expected for the year ending September 30, 2020.
-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended September 30, 2019 filed with the Securities and Exchange Commission.
+The accompanying unaudited condensed consolidated financial statements of the Company have been prepared on the same basis as the annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to fairly state the condensed consolidated financial position of the Company as of March 31, 2019, the results of its operations for the three- and six-month periods ended March 31, 2019 and 2018, and cash flows for the six-month periods ended March 31, 2019 and 2018.
+The operating results for the three- and six-month periods ended March 31, 2019 are not necessarily indicative of the results that may be expected for the year ending September 30, 2019.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company’s Annual Report on Form 10-K for the year ended September 30, 2018 filed with the Securities and Exchange Commission.

 Basic and Diluted Net Loss per Common Share — Basic and diluted net loss per common share is computed by dividing net loss in each period by the weighted average number of shares of common stock outstanding during such period.
 For the periods presented, common stock equivalents, consisting of stock options and warrants were not included in the calculation of the diluted loss per share because they were anti-dilutive.